SystemSpace/Compendium/compendium.rst

 What happens to people who lose their souls?
   Systems handle it in many ways, some cause the soulless bodies to suicide, some do nothing, some do a combination (like Life).

-What can a user do without a soul or a body?
+What can a User do without a soul or a body?
   Without soul, not much.
 A soul is, after all, the link between Experience and body, and as such they cannot join a System without a soul.

   We are souls (server information and local information (a client, pretty much)), linked to a System (server information), which gives us a body and acts upon our soul.